 This is useful if you have a firewall machine with two network cards.
-One network card can be configured as a DHCP client to retreive an IP address to the Internet.
+One network card can be configured as a DHCP client to retrieve an IP address to the Internet.
 The other network card can be used as a DHCP server for the internal network behind the firewall.
+Specifying only the network card connected to the internal network makes the system more secure because users can not connect to the daemon via the Internet.